Next: Configuration, Previous: Commands, Up: Invoking GPG-AGENT [Contents][Index]

 --check-passphrase-pattern file

 Check the passphrase against the pattern given in file.
-When entering a new passphrase matching one of these pattern a warning will be displayed. file should be an absolute filename.
+When entering a new passphrase matching one of these pattern a warning will be displayed.
+If file does not contain any slashes and does not start with "~/" it is searched in the system configuration directory (/etc/gnupg).
 The default is not to use any pattern file.
+The second version of this option is only used when creating a new symmetric key to allow the use of different patterns for such passphrases.

 Security note: It is known that checking a passphrase against a list of pattern or even against a complete dictionary is not very effective to enforce good passphrases.
 Users will soon figure up ways to bypass such a policy.
 A better policy is to educate users on good security behavior and optionally to run a passphrase cracker regularly on all users passphrases to catch the very simple ones.